-- 1. A school affected by an adverse accreditation action taken by the Commission may appeal that decision if it has reason to believe the Commission's decision was arbitrary, capricious, or otherwise in substantial disregard of the criteria or procedures of the Commission, or not supported by substantial evidence in the record on which the Commission took action. - 2.
-In order for a school subject to an adverse accreditation decision to withdraw accreditation to be eligible to submit its Grounds for Appeal, a school must submit a teach-out plan as directed by the Commission and as required by Section IV (F), Rules of Process and Procedure, Standards of Accreditation. - 3.
-On appeal, the school has the burden of proof. - 4.
-The Appeals Panel will only consider that information that was before the Commission at the time that the adverse action was taken, except as allowed for under Section VIII (C)(2)(c), Rules of Process and Procedure, Standards of Accreditation. - 5.
-The record on an appeal will include, as applicable, the Letter of Intent to Appeal, Application for Appeal a Commission Decision and the Grounds for Appeal, Team Summary Report(s), Commission action letter(s), school response(s), and other documents relevant to the appeal. - 6.
-The appeal fee and all other fees due to the Commission must be paid in full in order to have standing to appeal a Commission decision.
+- 1. A school affected by an adverse accreditation action taken by the Commission may appeal that decision if it has reason to believe the Commission's decision was arbitrary, capricious, or in substantial disregard of the criteria or procedures of the Commission, or not supported by evidence in the record on which the Commission took action. - 2.
+On appeal, the school has the burden of proof to show that the Commission's adverse accreditation action met one or more of the above conditions and the Sitting Appeals Panel may only amend or remand an adverse accreditation action if such a showing is made. - 3.
+The Appeals Panel will only consider that information that was before the Commission at the time that the adverse action was taken, except as allowed for under Section VIII (C)(2)(c), Rules of Process and Procedure, Standards of Accreditation. - 4.
+The record on an appeal will include, as applicable, the: Letter of Intent to Appeal a Commission Decision; Application for Appeal of a Commission Decision and the Grounds for Appeal; any On-Site Evaluation Report(s); Commission action letter(s); school response(s); and applications, reports, and other documents relevant to the adverse accreditation action and the appeal. - 5.
+The school must pay in full the appeal fee and all other fees due to the Commission in order to have standing to appeal a Commission decision.